Syed Mustafa Kamal: Mayor of Karachi

+On 7 October 2005, Kamal was chosen as the mayor of Karachi.
+Kamal was one of the most successful mayor of Karachi.
+He was named 2nd Best Mayor in the World by Foreign Policy Magazine in 2008 and Finalist in the City Mayors’ Foundation’s World Mayor of the Year Award in 2010.

 Senator

 In 2012, he was elected to the Pakistani Senate from Sindh.
-In 2013, he resigned from his seat and cited personal obligations behind his resignation.
+In August 2013, he left the country, he formally resigned on 21 April 2014 from his seat and cited personal obligations behind his resignation.

 Corruption Charges, Inquiry & Differences with MQM and departure

-Kamal left Pakistan after developing differences with Khalid Maqbool Siddiqui due to corruption allegation, Many Documents from PPP Government were handed out to MQM Supremo Altaf Hussain, Which resulted in an inquiry by Khalid Maqbool Siddiqui.
-The Muttahida Qaumi Movement announced that Syed Mustafa Kamal submitted his resignation from Senate seat and left Pakistan due to personal and family reasons.
-Later in Dubai Mustafa Kamal join Malik Riaz's Behria Town and started managing Bahria Town's construction business from Dubai.
-In Dubai due to his difference with the party of corruption inquiry he formed PSP with Anis Qaimkhani.
+Kamal left Pakistan after developing differences with Altaf Hussain of the Muttahida Qaumi Movement announced that Syed Mustafa Kamal submitted his resignation from Senate seat and left Pakistan due to personal and family reasons.
+Later in Dubai Mustafa Kamal join Malik Riaz's Bahria Town and started managing Bahria Town's construction business from Dubai.
+In Dubai due to his difference with the party.
+He formed PSP with Anis Qaimkhani.
 He after leaving the political party, joined Malik Riaz’s company Bahria Town.

 Comeback and formation of Pak Sarzameen Party

-After leaving Pakistan in August 2013, he returned from Dubai to Karachi, Pakistan on March 3, 2016, accompanying Anis Kaimkhani and holding a press conference in a rented house in Karachi's posh area at Khayaban e Sahar in Defence Phase 6 Karachi on the same day at 3:00 PM.
+After leaving Pakistan in August 2013, he returned from Dubai to Karachi, Pakistan on 3 March 2016, accompanying Anis Kaimkhani and holding a press conference in a rented house in Karachi's posh area at Khayaban e Sahar in Defence Phase 6 Karachi on the same day at 3:00 PM.

 In his famous press conference, Mustafa Kamal opened up about his lifelong personal experiences as a prominent member of Muttahida Qaumi Movement and what made him leave the country even when he was serving as a senator at the time.
 He discussed several controversies surrounding MQM, the leader Altaf Hussain and his behaviour towards the party members.

 On 23 March 2016, In the conference, Kamal also disclosed the vision of a new party he is laying foundations of, the name of which is not decided yet.
 According to him, "Today we are laying the foundation of an organisation, you may call it a party.
-We are just two individuals, myself and Anees Kaimkhani."
+We are just two individuals, myself and Anis Kaimkhani."
 Kamal announced the name of party as Pak Sarzameen Party.
 He also revealed the flag of his party which turned out to be the Flag of Pakistan.
 He told that the PSP has a flag is not for public.
 In his support several individual have contacted and showed support and also few more members from MQM joined Mustafa Kamal's team.
 According to Anees Kaimkhani they will continue to welcome people.
-Mustafa Kamal disclosed that they will organize a public speech at Bagh-e-Jinnah near Mazar-e-Quaid Karachi.
+Syed Mustafa Kamal disclosed that they will organize a public speech at Bagh-e-Jinnah near Mazar-e-Quaid Karachi.
 Many people of MQM left it and joined PSP.

-Azeem Ahmed Tariq Murder & Mustafa Kamal

-According to sources Mustafa Kamal former Mayor of Karachi was involved in the murder of MQM Chairman Azeem Ahmad Tariq.
-He opened the doors for the MQM killers.
+On 12 January 2023, the Pak Sarzameen Party was dissolved and merged into Muttahida Qaumi Movement - Pakistan.